okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 Outside of the base CRUD operations, Okta supports other provisioning features like syncing passwords.

-Password synchronization helps you coordinate Okta-sourced users to ensure that a user’s Active Directory (AD) password and their Okta password always match.
+Password synchronization helps you coordinate Okta-sourced users to ensure that a user's Active Directory (AD) password and their Okta password always match.
 With password synchronization, your users have a single password to access apps and devices.

 This option sets the user's password for your integration to match the Okta password or to be assigned a randomly generated password.
 For more information about this functionality and how to configure it in the Okta product, see [Synchronize passwords from Okta to Active Directory](https://help.okta.com/okta_help.htm?id=ext_Security_Using_Sync_Password).